BradleyCodeU/bradleycodeu.github.io/_apcsa/ch6loops/ch6primegenerator.md

 Using the tester class [PrimePrinter already completed below](#primeprinter) and the [PrimeGenerator class starter code below](#primegenerator) (needs to be completed), write a program that prompts the user for an integer and then prints out all prime numbers up to that integer.

 Recall that a number is a prime number if it is not divisible by any number except 1 and itself.
+Your PrimeGenerator class will need a counter instance variable that starts at 1.
+Each time the nextPrime method is called it adds one to the instance variable until it reaches a prime number.
+Then it returns that number.

 Sample Run
 ```